DIY 10-minute Envelope Pillow Cover Tutorial (Step by Step with Photos)

 What do you think?

-Sewing Tips for Perfect Envelope Pillow Covers
+For Perfect Envelope Pillow Covers

-How can I style this envelope Pillow cover?
+How can I style this Pillow cover?

 If you make some, please tag me so I can check it out and share your project!